<img alt="" src="https://secure.mean8sigh.com/214587.png" style="display:none;">

 Advantages & Disadvantages of ERP

-A cloud-based Enterprise Resource Planning (ERP) software platform can help companies at any size adopt new business models and manage business change at speed.
+A cloud-based Enterprise Resource Planning (ERP) software platform can help companies of any size adopt new business models and manage business change at speed.
 The viability of cloud-based ERP has exponentially increased in recent years.

 ERP solutions such as SAP ByDesign aren’t just used by smaller businesses; they also enable mid-market businesses to cut major costs and scale up without complexity.
 No software solution is perfect, however, and ERP is no exception.
 So let’s look at the advantages and disadvantages of ERP.